Extreme Associates: Nature of content

 Extreme Associates bills itself as having the hardest hardcore pornography on the Internet.
 The studio's content has been described as "extremely violent", "shocking", "slasher porn" and "patently offensive".
 In an interview with Salon.com Borden said of Extreme's content, "It's disgusting but I like to watch it because it's shocking".
 Borden and Zicari compare their films to slasher films and some reality television, which people watch in order to be shocked.
 Talking to ABC News about his films, Zicari said, "You might not like what you had just seen.
 It might have disturbed you, it might have repulsed you, it might have given you all sorts of emotions.
 But are you going to limit and be that person that has the right to say 200 million other citizens cannot watch that because you don't like it?"

 Slap Happy

-Slap Happy is a rough sex series, created and directed by Brandon Iron and distributed by EA.
-The scenes are filmed in a gonzo style and feature male dominance.
-Iron is the sole male performer in all scenes.
-Each scene features Iron with one female performer who performs fellatio.
-Iron holds the female performer's head stationary with his hands, while continually slapping her in the face and verbally abusing her as she continues fellating him.
-In many scenes, the woman vomits as a result of being gagged by Iron's penis.
+Slap Happy is a rough sex series, created by Brandon Iron and distributed by EA.
+The videos were directed by either Iron or Coffee Ron in a gonzo style and showcases male dominance with female submission.
+Each scene features at least one man with a woman who performs fellatio.
+He holds her head stationary while continually slapping and verbally abusing her as she gets irrumated by him.
+In many instances, the girl retches or throws up as a result of being gagged by a penis.
 Iron initially offered the series to 34 companies before Black agreed to distribute it.